TurnerSoftware/MongoFramework/README.md

 MongoFramework supports [Text](https://docs.mongodb.com/manual/core/index-text/) and [2dSphere](https://docs.mongodb.com/manual/core/2dsphere/) special indexes.
 These special index types are selected through the `IndexType` property on the Index attribute.

-MongoDB does have restrictions on how these indexes are used, please consult MongoDB's documentation on when the indexes are appropriate and how they are restricted.
+Please consult MongoDB's documentation on when the indexes are appropriate and their restrictions.

 ### Contexts and Connections
 Like Entity Framework, MongoFramework is built around contexts - specifically the `MongoDbContext`.